 How Long Does It Take to Start a Delaware Nonprofit?

-Delaware doesn’t allow individuals to file the certificate of incorporation online, and it can take several weeks for the state to respond.
-However, Delaware offers several options for expedited processing.
+Additionally, Delaware offers several options for expedited processing.
 24 hour processing costs an extra $50.
 Same-day processing costs an extra $100.
 Two hour processing costs an extra $500.
 1 hour processing costs an extra $1000.

 Does a Delaware Nonprofit Need a Registered Agent?